syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 Sample Link: You can download the above sample code by clicking [here](https://github.com/SyncfusionExamples/how-to-set-background-color-for-popupview-in-xamarin-popup).

-## How to prevent the popupview by press device back button
+## How to prevent the popup by press device back button

-The SfPopupLayout Supports the device back button for close the popupview by using the [SfPopupLayout.ClosePopupOnBackButtonPressed] property.
+The SfPopupLayout Supports the device back button for close the popup by using the [SfPopupLayout.ClosePopupOnBackButtonPressed] property.

 {% tabs %}